-in another state," therapist Olliff recalls.
+of 15 strokes while living in another state," therapist Olliff recalls.
 "She connected with Emory-affiliated physicians who referred her to our outpatient neuro clinic back in February, 2017.
 The objectives of her therapy are to improve her endurance, balance, and walking skills," Olliff explains.

-The principle system therapist Olliff used in rehabilitating White was the unit's Biodex BioStep Semi-Recumbent Elliptical bike, which enables a wide range of rehabilitation protocols.
+The principle system therapist Olliff used in White's session was the unit's Biodex BioStep Semi-Recumbent Elliptical bike.
 The BioStep combines the progressive resistance of an elliptical with the rotation of a bicycle.
 Lower extremity exercise with the BioStep is closed-chain activity, which is what her therapists want to increase the strength of her hip stabilizers.
+"Ordinarily, we use the BioStep to work both arms and legs in a symmetrical fashion, to build both leg and arm endurance,"